christa60/dynens/README.md

 ## Pruning algorithm.
 To experiment on \beta, we separate the pruning step with the single learning generation step.
 In practical application, these two steps can be integrate into one step.
 python prune-avg.py -i $inputfile -n 20 -o $outputfile

-## Outputs combination, accuracy and reproducibility computation.
-Please do it step by step.
+## Outputs combination, accuracy and consistency computation.
+Please modify based on need and execute step by step.
 metric.sh

 ## Choose a number of components K, then randomly select K single learners from the pool of single learners. (discrepancy)